panoramainversion/gnostic/README.md

 $2(x^2, y^2)$
 $3(θ; θ; θ)$

 Tao begets One.
 One begets Two.
 Two begets Three.
 Three begets all things.

+ one buddha-world